dslab-epfl/nfos-experiments/README.md

 # Get all results

-Note: in the scripts, NFOS NAT is called "ei-nat", NFOS load balancer is called "maglev".
+Note: in the scripts, NAT is called "ei-nat", load balancer is called "maglev".

 Note: sometimes you need to press ctrl-C a few times to kill a running script...